bottlerocket-os/bottlerocket/README.md

 These guides describe:
 * how to set up a cluster with the orchestrator, so your Bottlerocket instance can run containers
 * how to launch a Bottlerocket instance in EC2 or VMware

+To see how to provision Bottlerocket on bare metal, see [PROVISIONING-METAL](PROVISIONING-METAL.md).

 To build your own Bottlerocket images, please see [BUILDING](BUILDING.md).
 It describes: